 Participants will have customized insurance dates based on their programs; refer to your health & safety information email.

-Keeping Your Current Health Insurance CoverageWe recommend you maintain Affordable Care Act-compliant health insurance at all times, even during your time out of the country or state and even and while enrolled in Education Abroad's Travel Accident and Sickness Insurance.
+Keeping Your Current Health Insurance CoverageWe recommend you maintain Affordable Care Act-compliant health insurance at all times, even during your time out of the country or state, and even while enrolled in Education Abroad's Travel Accident and Sickness Insurance.
 You should contact your insurance provider with any questions about your specific policy.
 Education Abroad does not sell insurance or in any way guarantee payment of benefits.
-Do not make any assumptions about your coverage, and maintain coverage at all times before, during, and after your program.
+Do not make any assumptions about your coverage and maintain coverage at all times before, during, and after your program.

 The CU Student Gold Health Insurance Plan (offered through CU’s Medical Services), unlike many parental policies, will cover illness and/or accidents outside the U.S. at an in-network coverage level.
 Additionally, the Student Gold Plan has evacuation and repatriation benefits, not typical on parent plans.

 If you choose to continue your Gold CU Student Health Insurance Plan (SHIP), you must speak with the Health & Wellness Student Insurance Department to complete a manual enrollment.
 Students enrolled in Education Abroad are not automatically enrolled in SHIP, nor does SHIP carry over to a student’s spring account when on education abroad for the spring term.
 The Student Insurance Department is located in CU Medical Services.
 For more information about enrolling in SHIP, see CU's Health Insurance page.